 The Frankfurt Motor Show, as usual, is shaping up to be a big one.
 It’s still four weeks away and yet several major manufacturers have let slip what they’ll be bringing along to the party.
 Kia is the latest to tease their wares on the ‘net, publishing some artistic renders which show a B-segment supermini concept designed to fit in under the Rio and cee’d models.

 Kia say the new concept is “playful but gutsy, sturdy yet impish”, whatever that means.
 The car was designed in Europe and is specifically aimed at European buyers.
 The car was designed to appeal to small car buyers who don’t necessarily want a compact car feel.
 To that end Kia say their concept features intruiging elements not usually found on smaller cars.
 Continue reading ‘Kia supermini concept headed for Frankfurt Show’ »

 Kia presented the CUB concept on home turf at the 2013 Seoul International Motor Show.
 According to Kia, the concept is designed to appeal to city-living trend-setters.
 Large belt-buckle wearing stone-washed denim aficionados need not apply.

-With the 2013 Geneva Motor Show just days away, Kia’s little surprise for the event is, well, no longer a surprise.
-The Kia Provo concept is proposal for a funky looking small coupe which has a number of styling cues borrowed from contemporary and classic race cars.
+The 2013 Kia Provo concept was a proposal for a funky looking small coupe which featured a number of styling cues borrowed from contemporary and classic race cars.

-Kia say of the Provo that it is a “provocative and racy new urban concept car”.
-They go on to point out that the Provo features a unique take on the company’s trademark tiger-nose grille, by blending the grille and headlight assembly into one piece.
+Kia said the Provo was a “provocative and racy new urban concept car”.
+They went on to point out that the Provo features a unique take on the company’s trademark tiger-nose grille, by blending the grille and headlight assembly into one piece.

 At the 2013 Chicago Auto Show, Kia pulled the covers off a luxury SUV concept which is designed to hint at the brand’s design direction for future large vehicles.